ALLISON (D'AMBROSIO) BONES

 As pastor, Fr.
 Tom has overseen tremendous growth of the parish to over 5,000 families, and has doubled the growth of the school enrollment to over 400 students.
 He championed completion of a construction project to provide ten additional classrooms and a gymnasium to accommodate the continued growth.
 In the Diocese of Phoenix, Fr.
 Tom has served on the Diocesan Stewardship Council, the 50th Anniversary Celebration Advisory Committee, and shared his insights and his joyful approach in ministry in presenting to various Catholic groups and organizations.
 When he is not actively educating the minds and hearts of his parishioners and students, he can be found baking pies.
 It seems he has found the “sweet spot” in his priestly ministry.

 Fr.
-Tom is honored to be part of T.E.A.M.
-4 Travis, bringing his leadership and joyous personality to the foundation’s efforts to end asplenia.
+Tom is honored to serve as our Spiritual Adviser, offering guidance and prayerful support to the foundation’s efforts to end asplenia.

 Bereaved parent of precious Noah.
 Rae-Ann has supported the Bones family with care and compassion, together facing some of life's soaring triumphs and staggering blows.
 She shared her love of baseball with Travis.
 She is a dear friend to our family and was one of Travis' favorite people.